Provenance Parser

 Prices & currencies

 Amounts in original historical currency.
-Ten currencies recognised: guilders, pounds, francs, marks, euros, dollars, lire, yen, kronen, reis.
+14 currencies recognised — dominant ones are guilders, euros, pounds, francs, yen, and deutschmarks; smaller tails for dollars, Swiss francs, guineas, reichsmarks, livres, marks, napoléons, and Belgian francs.
 A batch_price flag marks en bloc totals for multiple works.

 "fl.
 175" → 175 guilders